oopsmonk/documentation/getting-started/1.0/clients/send-your-first-tx.md

 Whenever you connect to a node, you need to know which IOTA network it's in.

-In this step, you connect to a node on the Devnet.
+In this step, you connect to a node in the Devnet.

 1. Go to the IOTA Foundation [Discord](https://discord.iota.org) and enter **!milestone** in the `botbox` channel